Aussie AI

 The main class of optimizations that reduce memory requirements by making the model smaller is called "model compression".
 These methods reduce memory by making the model smaller.
 Model compression includes sub-strategies such as:

+Recomputation is a method of trading time for space in LLM algorithms, by re-computing data rather than storing the results in memory.
 On memory-constrained device, it is possible to reduce space requirements at the cost of extra processor time.
-This is called "recomputation", or sometimes in research papers it is called "rematerialization" or "checkpointing".
-When this is used to optimize training when a model is too large to fit inside GPU memory, it is called "gradient checkpointing."
+This is called "recomputation", or sometimes in research papers it is called "rematerialization" and when used during LLM training it is related to "checkpointing".
+When recomputation is used to optimize training of a model that is too large to fit inside GPU memory, it is called "gradient checkpointing."
 The portion of this algorithm that involves swapping tensors off the GPU back to the CPU is often called "offloading."

 The recomputation optimization method involves not storing results of a computation that you might need later, but instead waiting until later, and then recomputing them all over again.
 Hence, recomputation trades time for space and is effectively the opposite of caching and data reuse optimizations, which trade space for time.